Adige-Calculations/OpenFOAM-handbook/README.md

 Type of patches are:

-fixedValue
+- fixedValue

-zeroGradient
+- zeroGradient

-symmetryplane
+- symmetryplane

-noSlip
+- noSlip

-empty - to set a 2D simulation
+- empty  (to set a 2D simulation)

-AMIcyclic - impose a periodic BC when the patches in study have not the same mesh, it must be declared the nature of periodicity (rotational, translation).
+- AMIcyclic (impose a periodic BC when the patches in study have not the same mesh, it must be declared the nature of periodicity (rotational, translation).
 The separationVector must contain the distances between the 2 patches in study.
-It is advised to use a createPatchDict to modify the BC after snappy procedure of snappyHexMesh because can cause problems to the patches.
+It is advised to use a createPatchDict to modify the BC after snappy procedure of snappyHexMesh because can cause problems to the patches)

 ![](media/image10.png)